ivankocienski/PlaceCal-Handbook/admins/outlook-365.md

 ![Select your new calendar](/assets/outlook-calendar/06.png)

-Consider turning of Reminders if you use Outlook a lot.
+Consider turning off Reminders if you use Outlook a lot.
 If this is the only thing you use it for it might not matter.

 ![Disable reminders](/assets/outlook-calendar/07.png)